aurelianammon/dance-performance/README.md

 ![Plan](/images/setup_map.jpg)

 The hardware setup needs some attention.
-The paln above shows how it should look like at the end.
-The Kinect sensor nedds to be in the middle of everithing, this is very important.
-Take care to place the Kinect Sensor in horizontally.
+The plan above shows how it should look like at the end.
+The Kinect sensor needs to be in the middle of everything, this is very important.
+Take care to place the Kinect Sensor horizontally.
 This ensures a good mapping in the end.
 The projecter needs to be placed next to the sensor.
 The distance should not be to big so that the image is not going to be distorted to much.
-It would be best, if the viewport of the projector and the cinect would match perfectly.
+It would be best, if the viewport of the projector and the Kinect would match perfectly.

 ## Contributors